Funding Your Revocable Trust:

 The Sixth Question: What’s the Difference between An EIN Number, TIN Number, and Social Security Number?

-An EIN or Employer Identification Number is the number that the Internal Revenue Service issues to file taxes for a trust.
+An EIN or Employer Identification Number is the number that the Internal Revenue Service issues to file taxes when you are funding your revocable trust.
 Commonly people use the term TIN which stands for Tax Identification Number, which is an umbrella term often used to refer to either a Social Security Number (the number individuals use to file their individual taxes) or an EIN (the number that entities and trustees use to file their taxes).
 Your Social Security Number is a number issued by the Social Security Administration, which the Internal Revenue Service uses to track an individual's tax filings and payments.

 The Seventh Question: What if I already obtained an EIN for my trust?

 Not a problem.
-If you have obtained two numbers from the IRS, there are forms to cancel a number and to inform the IRS that one was obtained in error.
+If you have obtained two numbers from the IRS when funding your revocable trust, there are forms to cancel a number and to inform the IRS that one was obtained in error.

 The Eighth Question: So Why do bankers and brokers demand that I get a new EIN for my trust?